Last updated on March 2, 2016 to add the B&O H6 (2nd generation).

-- Semi-portable, over-ear headphones — not pocketable, but should fit comfortably in a small bag; suitable for listening at your desk and bringing on an airplane, or maybe wearing outside
+- Portable: not pocketable, but should fit comfortably in a small bag; suitable for listening at a desk, bringing on an airplane, or maybe wearing outside

-- A straight, short cable with a 3-button clicker
+- Wireless with control buttons, or a straight, short cable with a smartphone remote

 Headphones not included

-- Open headphones, since they’re irresponsible to recommend without a huge asterisk1 and usually aren’t very portable.
+- Open-backed headphones, since they’re irresponsible to recommend without a huge asterisk.1

-- Earbuds and in-ear monitors (IEMs), since I can’t wear them without pain and therefore can’t adequately review them,2 except Apple’s EarPods for sound-quality reference.
+- Earbuds and in-ear monitors (IEMs), since I can’t wear them without pain.2

 - Most on-ear models, since sound and comfort usually suck.

 - Most inexpensive wireless models, since they’re usually terrible.
 I reviewed a few separately.

 - Rare, high-end models that I couldn’t try in person anywhere and that I didn’t think were worth the risk of buying myself due to too little information, too few positive reviews, or too many reports of severe defects, including the Phonon SMB-02, Martin Logan MIKROS 90, Aedle VK-1, and Parrot Zik 2.0.

 I’ve bought or been loaned all of the headphones in this review and spent significant time with them at home, except the B&W P7 and Beats Pro.3 I tested each headphone with my iPhone by itself as the source first, then with a larger desk setup: three headphone amps simultaneously connected to a Gungnir DAC.4